juliecoding/territory-dog-clone/README.md

 # territory-dog-clone
-A front-page website clone, plus a few updates
+A front-page website clone, plus a few added features